AdobeDocs/experience-manager-65.en/help/communities/tutorials.md

 ## Demo Users {#demo-users}

 The Geometrixx samples package includes demo users.
-There is often a difference in experience between being a visitor (not logged in) or a member (logged in) and, as long as the Geometrixx samples packages remain installed, you may use these users to simulate a logged in state when exploring with the [Community Components guide](components-guide.md).
+There is often a difference in experience between being a visitor (not logged in) or a member (logged in).
+And, as long as the Geometrixx samples packages remain installed, you may use these users to simulate a logged in state when exploring with the [Community Components guide](components-guide.md).

 For a full list of the demo users, navigate using the Rail to **[!UICONTROL Tools]** > **[!UICONTROL Operations]** > **[!UICONTROL Security > Users]**.
 Or use the Classic UI [security console](http://localhost:4502/useradmin) for managing users and groups.

-If a [community ste has been created](getting-started.md), it is possible to assign demo users to its [community user groups](users.md).
+If a [community site has been created](getting-started.md), it is possible to assign demo users to its [community user groups](users.md).

 ***user id* / *password***: